hazelcast/hazelcast/docs/design/sql/11-engine-merge.md

 - `INSERT INTO` and `SINK INTO` (connectors: IMap, Kafka, files)

+- Engine is resilient to packet loss - it will be detected and a failure reported

 ### Common Features

 Changes in this areas don't require double implementation: